StijnMiroslav/top-starred-devs-and-repos-to-follow/README.md

 # top-devs-and-repos-to-follow

-> The Top Python GitHub Devs and Repos to Follow (All-Time and Trending)
+> The Top Python GitHub Devs, Orgs, and Repos to Follow (All-Time and Trending)

 ## Why?